History and significance of the Guelaguetza festival in Oaxaca

 Modern Evolution

-1932, the "Homenaje Racial" (Racial Homage) was held, and it was considered the precursor to the contemporary Guelaguetza.
+In 1932, the "Homenaje Racial" (Racial Homage) was held, and it was considered the precursor to the contemporary Guelaguetza.
 This event involved performances by people from Oaxaca's various cultural regions.
-A few years later, part of its tourism strategy included building a new stadium, the Rotunda de la Azucena.
+A few years later, part of its tourism strategy included building a new stadium, "La Rotonda de la Azucena."

 Formalization and Commercialization